Common Career Mistakes and How to Avoid Them

 - Pay attention to sustainability: Consider how your the work you do affects sustainability.

-- Seek out help where possible You can ask a mentor for guidance or to ask colleagues for assistance.
+- Seek out help where possible You can ask a mentor for guidance or to ask colleagues for advice.

 Overcommitting Workload